wolk-tambowskij/blownchart/CONTRIBUTING.md

 ### 💫 Bug reports & feature requests

 > [!TIP]
-> Using Lawnchair [Nightly](https://github.com/LawnchairLauncher/lawnchair/releases/tag/nightly) is recommended for bug reports and feature requests
+> Use the [Lawnchair Nightly builds](https://github.com/LawnchairLauncher/lawnchair/releases/tag/nightly) when creating bug reports
-> as it contains the latest changes from Lawnchair.
+> and feature requests, as it contains the latest changes from Lawnchair.

 For [bug reports](https://github.com/LawnchairLauncher/lawnchair/issues/new?assignees=&labels=bug&projects=&template=bug_report.yaml&title=%5BBUG%5D+), describe the bug in detail to the best of your ability with steps on how to reproduce it.
 If applicable, attach log files.

 For [feature requests](https://github.com/LawnchairLauncher/lawnchair/issues/new?assignees=&labels=feature%2Cenhancement&projects=&template=feature_request.yaml&title=%5BFEATURE%5D+), describe the feature you'd like to see added to Lawnchair.
-If applicable, attach log files.

 Make sure to be civil during the discussion of your contribution as outlined by the [Code of Conduct](CODE_OF_CONDUCT.md).